Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 ### Disable Device [(Int; Trained Only)]

+### Check
-**Check:** The Disable Device check is made secretly, so that you don't necessarily know whether you've succeeded.
+The Disable Device check is made secretly, so that you don't necessarily know whether you've succeeded.

 The DC depends on how tricky the device is.
 Disabling (or rigging or